Velocidex/velociraptor-docs-old/pages/overview.rst

   - DNS Queries and answers

-* Escalations can be automatically actioned server side upon collection of client events..
+* Escalations can be automatically actioned server side upon collection of client events.
 * Interactive shell is available for those unexpected times when you need to get hands on!
 * Advanced GUI making many tasks easy.
+GUI supports SSL and SSO for strong identity management.
 * Server side VQL allows for automating the server using VQL - launch further collection automatically when certain conditions are detected.
+* Client supports throttling - you can run very intensive operations on the client at a controlled rate to limit impact on endpoint performance.